seedubjay/seedubjay.github.io/_posts/2021-01-11-21st-century-privacy.md

 subtitle: Does privacy matter in the modern world?
 ---

-Privacy is an strange idea.
+Privacy is a strange idea.

 Unlike a right to free speech or a right to equality, it has no clear definition in legislation or in society.
 However, we all seem to 'know' what it means, one way or another.
 I call this _the ickiness scale_.